-The week before the official start of classes, a young, beautiful 17-year-old girl from Newark, Ohio moves into the dorm.
+The week before the official start of classes, a young, beautiful seventeen-year-old girl from Newark, Ohio moves into the dorm.
 The preacher boy mentions the girl to his roommate.
 Stay away from her, the roommate replies.
 Her father is Pastor Lee Shope.
 Unfazed by the stern warning, the preacher boy decides to introduce himself to the dark-haired beauty.
 He quickly learns she is quite shy.
 Not one to be at a loss for words, the preacher boy takes the girl’s backwardness as a challenge, one that he successfully conquers over the course of a few weeks.

 Soon, all thoughts of the field fade into the beauty of the pastor’s daughter.
 The preacher boy quickly finds himself smitten.
-Come spring, he proposes and she, despite her mother’s disapproval, says yes.
-Having known each other for two months short of two years, the preacher boy, now 21, and the pastor’s daughter stand before friends, family and strangers and promise to love one another until death severs their bond.
+Come spring, he proposes and she, despite her mother’s adamant disapproval, says yes.
+Having known each other for two months short of two years, the preacher boy, now 21, and the pastor’s daughter stand before friends, family, and strangers and promise to love one another until death severs their bond.

-Thirty-seven years have passed since the preacher boy and the pastor’s daughter pledged their troth.
+Forty-three years have passed since the preacher boy and the pastor’s daughter pledged their troth.
 Under the proverbial bridge has flowed a shared life, one that has blessed them with a quiverfull of children and grandchildren.
-The grand plans of an idyllic pastorate, two children (a boy named Jason, a girl named Bethany), and a parsonage with a white picket fence, perish in the rubble of the hard work necessary to parent six children and pastor churches in Ohio, Texas, and Michigan.
+The grand plans of an idyllic pastorate, two children (a boy named Jason, a girl named Bethany), and a country parsonage with a white picket fence, perish in the rubble of the hard work necessary to parent six children and pastor churches in Ohio, Texas, and Michigan.
 Twenty-five years of working in God’s vineyard have left the preacher boy and the pastor’s daughter with deep, lasting scars.
 They have learned what it means to do without and suffer loss.
 Yet, they have endured.